AliyunContainerService/pouch/docs/features/pouch_with_plugin.md

 Above four points are organized by two Plugin interfaces, which are DaemonPlugin and ContainerPlugin, defined as follow:

 ```
-// DaemonPlugin defines in which place does pouch daemon support plugin
+// DaemonPlugin defines in which place does pouchd support plugin
 type DaemonPlugin interface {
-    // PreStartHook is invoked by pouch daemon before real start, in this hook user could start dfget proxy or other
+    // PreStartHook is invoked by pouchd before real start, in this hook user could start dfget proxy or other
     // standalone process plugins
     PreStartHook() error

-    // PreStopHook is invoked by pouch daemon before daemon process exit, not a promise if daemon is killed, in this
+    // PreStopHook is invoked by pouchd before daemon process exit, not a promise if daemon is killed, in this
     // hook user could stop the process or plugin started by PreStartHook
     PreStopHook() error
 }